 Patrol Lieutenant Jamie Shaw

 Lt.
 Jamie Shaw began his career in law enforcement with the Ada County Sheriff’s Office in 1994 and joined the Blaine County Sheriff’s Office in 2000.
-Shaw was promoted to Patrol Sergeant in 2008 and Patrol Lieutenant in 2020.
-He currently supervises the Ketchum Patrol Team.
+Shaw was promoted to Patrol Sergeant in 2008 and to Patrol Lieutenant in 2020.
+He currently supervises the Ketchum patrol team.
 Lt.
 Shaw has an Idaho POST Advanced Patrol Certificate and is a High Liability Firearms Instructor with 3000 hours of specialized law enforcement training.

 Patrol Lieutenant Fabrizio Lizano

 A native of Costa Rica, Lt.
 Fabrizio Lizano moved to the United States in 1998 and began his career in law enforcement as a patrol deputy for the Blaine County Sheriff’s Office in 2008.
-He was promoted to Patrol Sergeant in 2014 and Patrol Lieutenant in 2020.
-Lizano is responsible for supervising the PSF Patrol Team.
-On his off time, he keeps busy as an EMT, and member of Ketchum Fire and Ketchum Rural Fire.
+He was promoted to Patrol Sergeant in 2014 and to Patrol Lieutenant in 2020.
+Lizano is responsible for supervising the county patrol team.
+In his off time, he keeps busy as an EMT, and as a member of the Ketchum Fire Department and Ketchum Rural Fire Department.
 Lt.
 Lizano has over 2200 hours of specialized law enforcement training.